If Dept. of Ed. Shields Debt Collectors, States Might Fight It

 Borrowers also need to understand they can’t change their providers as their loan is owned and overseen by the department.
 However, the agency might transfer the loan to another provider, subsequently ensuring the borrower could get the customer service it needs.

-Other possibilities include refinancing loans or qualifying for Public Service Loan Forgiveness, said experts.
 Regardless of the chosen option, it’s always important for borrowers to read all documents carefully, stay in communication with the loan servicer, and seek expert help whenever needed.